tjnb0/CHIMERA/README.md

 # CHIMERA
-### Compressible, High-resolution Ideal MHD with an Ensemble Randomization Approach
+### Constrained-transport High-resolution Ideal MHD for Ensemble Randomization and Analysis

 A finite-volume solver for the compressible ideal magnetohydrodynamics (MHD) equations in two spatial dimensions, written in modern Fortran.
 Developed as